TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/04_lesson/lesson.md

 				* What does `dog1.make_nosie()` print out?
 			* Child classes can also overwrite their parent classes.
 Have the students practice overwriting `make_noise` in the `Dog` class so that the dog will print out `bark bark`
 3. **Lab**
-	* Given a generic Pokemon class, create a few child classes that represent different types of Pokemon.
+	* Given a generic Pokemon class, create three child classes that represent different types of Pokemon.
 4. **Debrief**
 	* Go over students' questions.
 Ask what questions the students have and review instance, class, methods, init, str, etc